All in One View

 You can do other actions like “Edit” the title or original issue information, tag other users, link to other issues or pull requests, and more.

+A StarSort maintainer should know about your bug.
 Navigate to your issue from the previous exercise.

 - Write a new comment on the issue, mentioning your instructor using